 There is no public transport on Kangaroo Island except for a shuttle service that operates between Kingscote Airport and Kingscote township.
-I recommend pre-booking the shuttle along with the kangaroo island tours, accommodation and car hire before arriving on the island.
+I recommend pre-booking the shuttle along with the kangaroo island tours, accommodation, and car hire before arriving on the island.

-Where to eat in Kangaroo Island?
+Where to eat on Kangaroo Island?

-Where to stay in Kangaroo Island?
+Where to stay on Kangaroo Island?

 It was a convenient start as pick up and the drop off was included with Sealink travel ferry.
-The dinner, breakfast and lunches provided both days of the tour were remarkably good, with local wine, beer or soft drinks and other surprises!
+The dinner, breakfast, and lunches provided both days of the tour were remarkably good, with local wine, beer or soft drinks, and other surprises!
 Guests just had to tidy up after themselves which everybody did as the common activities brought the group together.

-We also enjoyed sand boarding in the Little Sahara whereas if you go on your own kangaroo island trip, you would have to pay extra for the sand boards.
+We also enjoyed sandboarding in the Little Sahara whereas if you go on your own kangaroo island trip, you would have to pay extra for the sand boards.

-Below are some of the unforgettable off the beaten path places I got to see with Kangaroo Island tours.
+Below are some of the unforgettable off-the-beaten-path places I got to see with Kangaroo Island tours.

 I had never seen Australian Seal lions up close and personal!
 It was a truly ah-ha moment!
 Our guide Jane was knowledgeable and happy to answer any questions, giving us lots of information about this special place and its inhabitants.